🌲 Front Range Plant FinderPlant finder

 Populus tremuloides

-Poplar (cottonwood) — Quaking Aspen (Populus tremuloides) is a Colorado-native tree suited to the Colorado Front Range, rated "Trees With Potential" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–50 ft tall and 10–30 ft wide, and needs medium water.
-Aspen struggles below ~7,500 ft on the plains — heat stress, sunscald, Cytospora canker, and borers (oystershell scale, poplar borer) cause decline.
+Quaking Aspen Poplar (Populus tremuloides) is a Colorado-native tree suited to the Colorado Front Range, rated "Trees With Potential" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–50 ft tall and 10–30 ft wide, fast-growing, needs medium water, and prefers full sun.
+Aspen struggles below ~7,500 ft on the plains, heat stress, sunscald, Cytospora canker, and borers (oystershell scale, poplar borer) cause decline.
 It's a montane native; performs poorly as a single landscape specimen at lower elevations.

 Colorado nativemedium water20–50 ft tall and 10–30 ft wideDeer-resistant